I used to be scared of eating fat. I was terrified that it would make me gain weight, so I refused to eat it.

 These fats can harm you and increase your risk of disease, so avoid them:

 - Fats cooked above their smoke point: these fats become oxidized which damages them and can cause inflammation and increase your risk of atherosclerosis.

-- Trans-fatty acids and partially hydrogenated oils, and margarine: these fats can cause inflammation and increase your risk of cardiovascular disease.
+- Trans-fatty acids and partially hydrogenated oils, refined oils (canola, corn, soy) and margarine: these fats can cause inflammation and increase your risk of cardiovascular disease.